-Full Metal Jacket Flat Nose (FMJ-FN) Bullets Explained
+Full Metal Jacket Flat Nose: FMJ-FN Bullets Explained

-The most basic full metal jacket bullet will be lead coated in copper, sometimes the base of the bullet will be left open and other times it will be coated as well, resulting in a TMJ type of bullet with a flat nose.
-The lead can be changed in various ways as can the outside with the addition and removal of other materials.
+The most basic full metal jacket bullet is lead coated in copper.
+Sometimes the base of the bullet is left open, and other times it is also coated, resulting in a TMJ type bullet with a flat nose.
+Many things can be changed – including the lead, the exterior, and the addition and removal of other materials.
 Every change alters the way the bullet performs and what happens on impact with a target.
-The best rule is to select the ammo type that is best suited for the task at hand and many types of FMJ-FN are designed for very specific uses.
+The best rule is to select the ammo type that is best suited for the task at hand, and many types of FMJ-FN are designed for very specific uses.

 The biggest advantage of the FMJ-FN is that it has the best of both worlds when it comes to accuracy and feeding.
 Wadcutter bullets have great difficulty feeding in a semi-auto pistol.
 However, they are usually very accurate and can punch holes with clean edges in targets for more accurate scoring.
 FMJ bullets feed easily into semi-auto pistols, but some would argue that they do not have the same degree of accuracy as wadcutters, which can make those close calls even more difficult.